mvanbrab/water-level/doc/pictures-transmitter.md

 ![assembly](transmitter-assembly-open.jpg)

-A view at the bottom of the assembly
+A view at the bottom of the assembly.
+Note that the aluminium angle brackets at the sides are a bit dirty;
+they are reused from [the past](history.md).

 ![assembly2](transmitter-assembly-bottom.jpg)